-That is why it is vital to figure out your purpose of investing in a second-hand car and then express the same to your dealer.
-Only then the car dealership would be able to suggest the model suited best to your preferences and requirements.
+That is why it is vital to figure out your purpose of investing in a second-hand car and then express it to your dealer.
+Only then the car dealership would suggest the model suited best to your preferences and requirements.

 Q2: Where was it purchased from?

-It is crucial to ask for the car’s vehicle history to ensure that you are not going to end up with a dead investment.
+It is crucial to ask for the car’s vehicle history to ensure that you will not end up with a dead investment.
 You need not necessarily get into the owner’s name and address but need to see the maintenance records at the least.

 Q3: What are the prominent features?

-Depending upon where you live and where you drive, you need to consider the car type that has the technology you want.
+Depending upon where you live and where you drive, you need to consider the car type with the technology you want.
 You may need a four-wheel-drive or other advanced safety system but keep in mind that you will be paying for every little add-on in the vehicle.